Colegio ZNE Village

 Project Innovation

-Self-Help Enterprises will engage a multi-disciplinary team to design a zero net energy, all-electric, mixed-use, transit-oriented affordable housing community in California's Central Valley.
+Self-Help Enterprises engaged a multi-disciplinary team to design a zero net energy, all-electric, mixed-use, transit-oriented affordable housing community in California's Central Valley.
 This project will enable the evaluation and integration of emerging energy technologies and construction practices using advanced analysis methods to create an affordable, equitable, decarbonized, resilient, replicable development.

 Project Goals